-JIN-WEN YU DANCE & the UW-MADISON DANCE DEPARTMENT present "Page," an evening of thought-provoking and visually stimulating contemporary dance at the Margaret H'Doubler Performance Space, Lathrop Hall September 12-14, 2019.
+JIN-WEN YU DANCE & the UW-MADISON DANCE DEPARTMENT presented "Page," an evening of thought-provoking and visually stimulating contemporary dance, at the Margaret H'Doubler Performance Space, Lathrop Hall September 12-14, 2019.

 Yu’s work is "full of finesse with some great partnering.” -UK Dancing Times

-Audiences will see performances by Yun-Chen Liu (principal dancer, Jin-Wen Yu Dance), as well as talented emerging artists Caroline Criste, Elisa Hildner, Julianna Hom, Lauren John, Dianne Kotsonis, Nicolette Meunier, Joseph Rockman, Jessica Robling, Bailey Seymour, and Sam Welbel.
+Audiences saw performances by Yun-Chen Liu (principal dancer, Jin-Wen Yu Dance), as well as talented emerging artists Caroline Criste, Elisa Hildner, Julianna Hom, Lauren John, Dianne Kotsonis, Nicolette Meunier, Joseph Rockman, Jessica Robling, Bailey Seymour, and Sam Welbel.

-The first half of the concert will feature sections of Yu's previous ensemble and solo works including a quartet titled “Paging into the Realm of Imagination," and the solo “Letters of a Traveler" among others.
-The second half features Yu’s new choreography, which addresses perspectives on aging, identity, and social conflict.
+The first half of the concert featured sections of Yu's previous ensemble and solo works including a quartet titled “Paging into the Realm of Imagination," and the solo “Letters of a Traveler" among others.
+The second half featured Yu’s new choreography, which addresses perspectives on aging, identity, and social conflict.

 PERFORMANCES Margaret H'Doubler Performance Space Thursday, September 12 at 8:00 p.m.
 Friday, September 13 at 8:00 p.m.
 Saturday, September, 13 at 2:30 p.m.

-ACKNOWLEDGEMENTS This project is supported by the Wisconsin Alumni Research Foundation, the Vilas Distinguished Achievement Professorship, the UW-Madison Dance Department, and the friends of Jin-Wen Yu Dance.
+ACKNOWLEDGEMENTS This project was supported by the Wisconsin Alumni Research Foundation, the Vilas Distinguished Achievement Professorship, the UW-Madison Dance Department, and the friends of Jin-Wen Yu Dance.